 Once you’re satisfied with your work, it’s time to upload the templates to that site you chose in step one.
 Scan your font templates and then make sure you look at the specific requirements of how they need to be uploaded.
 Just follow the site’s instructions, and wait for your font to be created.
 With Caligraphr, my wait time was approximately seven seconds, so it’s a pretty fast turn around.

 Your font is now just like any other that you would download, so install it the same way you would any other font you found online.
 It’s really that easy!

 A few things I learned from drawing my own font:

 - See those two dots in between the two lines of text?
 No idea where those came from, but they’re attached to the “M” character.

-- Writing on the template can feel very awkward.
-Think back to kindergarten when you were first learning how to write; it’s a very similar experience.
-Maybe consider practicing on the template sheets to get the hang of it.
+- Writing your own font with the template can feel very awkward.
+Think back to kindergarten when you were first learning how to write; creating your own font is a similar experience.
+Maybe consider practicing on the template sheets first to get the hang of it.

 - The Sharpie looked nice on paper, but its lines look much thicker as a digital font.
 And the ends of my letters didn’t get copied very well, resulting in the rather childish-looking font you see above.